rancher/rancher-docs/shared-files/_cni-popularity.md

 <!-- releaseTask -->
-The following table summarizes different GitHub metrics to give you an idea of each project's popularity and activity.
+The following table summarizes different GitHub metrics to give you an idea of each project's popularity and activity levels.
 This data was collected in January 2024.

 | Provider | Project | Stars | Forks | Contributors |
 | ---- | ---- | ---- | ---- | ---- |